By Rick Steves

 - urban vs. rural (a car is a pointless hassle in big cities, but helpful in the countryside)

-- number of travelers (a car is usually the cheaper option when shared with more than 2 people)
+- number of travelers (a car is usually the cheaper option when shared with more than two people)

 - luggage (a car is better if you’re bad at packing light)